 - Drain the squash thoroughly and then transfer to freezer containers, leaving 1/2-inch of headspace (leave at least an inch if using narrow-mouth glass jars).

-- Label the containers or bags with the name and date and store for up to 3 months, or up to a year or more if vacuum sealed.
+- Label the containers or bags with the name of the vegetable, the cut, and date.
+Once sealed and frozen, it can be stored for up to 3 months, or up to a year or more if vacuum sealed.

-1 to 1 1/4 pounds of zucchini or summer squash will yield about 1 pint frozen.
+Note that 1 to 1 1/4 pounds of zucchini or summer squash will yield about 1 pint of frozen vegetables.

 Cooking Frozen Zucchini or Summer Squash